crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/nmap-and-openvas.md

 ### Using Nmap and OpenVAS in vulnerability assessment and penetration testing

-Nmap and OpenVAS serve different but complementary roles in **vulnerability assessment (VA) and penetration testing (PT)**.
+Nmap and OpenVAS serve complementary roles in **vulnerability assessment (VA) and penetration testing (PT)**.
 Here’s a detailed comparison:

 **1. Core Functionality**